If green bedroom ideas are at the top of your wish list right now, you're far from alone: we're right there with you!

 Keep things fresh with a white backdrop and a display of succulents.
 Make them faux if you're not a fan of plants in a bedroom...

-13. Pair sapphire blue and lush forest greens
+23. Pair sapphire blue and lush emerald green

 For the ultimate glamorous nighttime hideaway, use lush foliage prints on the walls and team with jewel colours.
 The resulting effect is part grown-up treehouse, part tropical island, and part boutique hotel.